Herbert Hagen

-Herbert Martin Hagen (20 September 1913 – August 1999) was a German SS-Sturmbannführer of Nazi Germany and a convicted war criminal.
+Herbert Martin Hagen (20 September 1913 – 7 August 1999) was a German SS-Sturmbannführer of Nazi Germany and a convicted war criminal.
 Hagen served as personal assistant to the SS police chief in Paris Carl Oberg, heading the Gestapo department.
 Hagen was captured in 1945, but released in 1948.
-In 1955 he was sentenced to life imprisonment in absentia in France, after he was found guilty of being instrumental in the deportation of the Jews from France, nonetheless he managed to avoid going to prison and became a prominent West German industrialist.
+In 1955 he was sentenced to life imprisonment in absentia in France, after he was found guilty of being instrumental in the deportation of the Jews from France; nonetheless, he managed to avoid going to prison, and became a prominent West German industrialist.
 In 1980 after a change in the law to allow retrial of cases handled abroad, he was sentenced to 12 years in prison by a Cologne court, for his key role in the deportation of 73,000 Jews to the Auschwitz death camp.
-Hagen was released after serving only 4 years of prison, he died in Rüthen in 1999.
+Hagen was released after serving only four years of prison, he died in Rüthen in 1999.

 Biography

 Herbert Hagen was born on 20 September 1913, in Neumünster, Schleswig-Holstein, he joined the SS in October 1933 in Kiel.

 From 1940 Hagen held positions in the Security Police in France, based in Bordeaux.
 He instituted measures to deport Jews; in December 1941, Hagen set up an internment camp for Jews in Mérignac.
 On 24 October 1941, in the Souges internment camp, Hagen was directly responsible for the execution by hanging of 50 hostages, thirty-five of them came from the Mérignac camp.

-On 5 May 1942, Hagen, who had previously served as a Nazi police official in Poland, was appointed to the position of political assistant of Carl Oberg, who commanded the SS and police forces in France, overseeing anti-Jewish matters as well as security under SS-Obersturmburführer Helmut Knochen.
+On 5 May 1942, Hagen, who had previously served as a Nazi police official in Poland, was appointed to the position of political assistant of Carl Oberg, who commanded the SS and police forces in France, overseeing anti-Jewish matters as well as security under SS-Obersturmbannführer Helmut Knochen.
 Fluent in French, he was able to communicate Nazi demands directly to Vichy about the deportation of Jews and the fight against the resistance.
-In September 1944, he was transferred to Carinthia in Austria where he commanded an Einsatzkommando mobile death squad on the Yugoslav border.
+In September 1944, he was transferred to Carinthia, Austria where he commanded an Einsatzkommando mobile death squad on the Yugoslav border.